RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | dispositionAction| Number| If creating a finite policy, the disposition action can be permanently_delete or remove_retention.
 For indefinite policies, disposition action must be remove_retention.

 ## Box.updateRetentionPolicy
 Used to update a retention policy.
+Only Business Plus or Enterprise account.

 | Field            | Type  | Description
 |------------------|-------|----------